v12technology/fluxtion-quickstart-old/README.md

 Define an event, CharEvent, that the application will process by extending the Fluxtion base class [Event](api/src/main/java/com/fluxtion/runtime/event/Event.java).
 The optional filter value of the event is set to the value of the char.
-This is the event the application will create and feed into the Fluxtion generated SEP.
+This is the event the application will create and feed into the Fluxtion generated SEP for every character in the file to analyse.

 A user written event handler class(WordCounter) receives CharEvents and maintains a set of stateful calculations for chars, words and lines.
 The ```@EventHandler``` annotation attached to a single argument method, marks the method as an entry point for processing.